TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

-# 24-Channel Digital 0-10v PWM Home Assistant Dimming controller for High Powered LED Drivers
+# 24-Channel 0-10v PWM Dimming controller
 Here is the schematic for the version that has been tested and working with MEANWELL 3-in-1 LED drivers and Home Assistant
 <img src="/images/24-Channel-TLC5947-based-LED-Driver-dimmer-for-Home-Assistant.png">